Wireless Channel Modeling Based on Extreme Value Theory for Ultra-Reliable Communications: Background

 where

 is in the form of GEV distribution, and $\mu$, $\xi$, and $\sigma$ are the location, shape, and scale parameters of the GEV distribution, respectively \cite[Theorem~3.3]{evt_04}.
-By taking the logarithm of both sides of Eqn.~(\ref{eqn:evt dist}), and using the Taylor series expansion for small values of $z$, we obtain
+By taking the logarithm of both sides of Eqn.~(\ref{eqn:evt dist}), and using the Taylor series expansion, we obtain